horychen/ACMSimPy/README.md

-# ACMSimPy
+# ACMSimPy Visualized by PyOneDark Qt Modern GUI - With PySide6
-AC Machine Simulation in Python (Accelerated with Numba)